 Scholarships constitute a large portion of the monies used to help students pay for college expenses.
 Scholarships are available for nearly every situation you might think of.
 The following list is designed to give you ideas about where you might look for additional funding sources.

 - Workforce Development Scholarships.
 Scholarships are available for new and returning students, enrolled in high demand sectors in the areas of Advanced Manufacturing, Agriculture, Early Childhood, Healthcare, Information Technology and Transportation.
-Applications accepted July 12, 2019 through August 5, 2019.
+Application dates for 2020-2021 pending.

 - RCTC Foundation Scholarships.
 Scholarships for New, Returning and Transferring Students are available on a yearly basis.
 See the Foundation’s Website for further information, applications and deadlines.